ENPTES

 What is the best time to visit Bangkok? +

-November to February offers the most pleasant weather with cooler temperatures and lower humidity, making it peak tourist season.
+November through February offers the most pleasant weather with cooler temperatures and lower humidity, making it peak tourist season.
+Avoid May-October when intense heat and monsoon rains can dampen your experience.

 🧳 Travel Essentials